i4Ds/FlareSense-v2/README.md

 The web app in `app.py` provides a user interface for uploading data, running predictions, and viewing results.
 It is built with Flask and integrates with the prediction models.

+To hide the complete path, we make a symlink between where the images are and where they are shown.

 ## Evaluation

 To reproduce our results, run the following command: